Letudiant/StorybookBundle/docs/static-build.md

 Storybook can be built in a static application, to be deployed on a simple web server.
 The build will contain all stories metadata and the JavaScript used to render the Storybook UI.

+> ⚠️ In order to build Storybook, you need to have a running Symfony server.
+> The Symfony server is used to generate "preview.html.twig" iframe.

 ## Build Storybook

 To build Storybook, use: